 I am not paying for this fun stuff, like history.
 He needs a job to pay off all these loans!
 Besides, unlike majors such as engineering, computer science, and business, most college degrees are useless, for jobless blowhards.
 Right?”
 In response, I offer the following story.
+While studying in Germany, an American legal history graduate student took freelance jobs on the support staffs of various businesses to pay the bills.
+And so the discussion went, for about 10 more minutes, after which time the American interjected: “Excuse me, sir, but why are you asking me all of these history questions?”
+“Why did I ask you about history?”
 Six Teaching Tools for Black History Month.
 Black History Month provides a great opportunity for students to explore and learn more about a variety of issues.

 By the 20th century, Memorial Day had been extended to honor all Americans who have died while in the military service.
 American History: "Growth of a Nation" 7 Elections that Changed U.S. History.
 "Presidential" tie 1800 - President vs.

 Vice President?
 The College Majors Of U.S. Presidents (And Other Trivia) How Online Education Has Changed In 10 Years 4.67K Views 0 Likes We all know that education, specifically online education, has come a long way in the last few years.
-We've already taken a look back - way back - at online education as we rarely think of it (in the 1960's and 70's), but it is also interesting to see just how much online education has evolved in just the more recent past.
 Visualizing Emancipation.
 A Biography of America.
 The Best Sites For Learning About Pearl Harbor.
 With Pearl Harbor Remembrance Day coming up tomorrow, December 7th, I thought I’d put together a quick “The Best…” list of useful resources.

 Britain protests the invasion and claims Ohio for itself.
 Ensign de Jumonville and a third of his escort is killed by a British patrol led by George Washington.